Pink vs Red Salmon: What’s The Difference?

 Selenium 35.6 mcg 33.8 mcg

-Red salmon is healthier than pink due to its higher number of heart healthy omega-3 fatty acids and B vitamins.
+Red salmon is better than pink due to its higher number of heart healthy omega-3 fatty acids and B vitamins.
 Red salmon contains 35% more omega-3s and a higher percentage of B6, B12, B5, thiamin, riboflavin, niacin, folate, vitamin A, calcium and zinc.

 For some people it doesn’t really matter which one they eat.
 Sometimes it comes down to which fish is available or the taste and texture.
 Which leads me to the next section.